-Update: since Wireshark version 1.12 is out, lots of people look for the meaning of “this frame is a suspected retransmission”, so I changed the post a little to make it easier to find what you’re looking for.
+Update: since Wireshark version 1.12 is out, lots of people look for the meaning of “tcp spurious retransmission” info message, so I changed the post a little to make it easier to find what you’re looking for.

 Today, while doing a lot of testing of my trace handling code as well as in preparation for the upcoming Sharkfest 2013, I got a trace sample from Landi that he wanted me to take a look at because he wondered about some SSL decoding stuff.
 So I did, and while we were talking about what the SSL dissector was doing I saw a new TCP expert message I had never seen before: “TCP Spurious Retransmission”.